ApolloAuto/apollo/docs/quickstart/apollo_1_0_quick_start.md

    ![warning](images/warning_icon.png)**Warning:** Make sure that you are not starting HMI from two Docker containers concurrently.

-## Launch the Local release env Docker Image
+## Launch the Local Development Docker Image

 Run the following commands:
 ```
 cd $APOLLO_HOME
+bash docker/scripts/dev_start.sh
-bash docker/scripts/release_start.sh local_release
+bash docker/scripts/dev_into.sh
+bash apollo.sh build #build apollo
+# or use the following command to build for better performance
+build apollo.sh build_opt_gpu
 ```
-When Docker starts, it creates a port mapping, which maps the Docker internal port 8887 to the host port 8887.
+When Docker starts, it creates a port mapping, which maps the Docker internal port 8888 to the host port 8888.
 You can then visit the HMI web service in your host machine browser:

-Open the Chrome browser and start the Apollo HMI by going to **192.168.10.6:8887**.
+Open the Chrome browser and start the Apollo HMI by going to **192.168.10.6:8888**.
  ![](images/start_hmi.png)

 ## Record the Driving Trajectory